| | | | | | |

 I remember learning how to make pie crust at my cooking class a long time ago before we started eating gluten-free, and one thing my professor Pelusa Molina told us was that we had to cut the chilled butter into the flour.

-The reason for “cutting in” the solid butter into the flour is to create a flaky texture, which is developed as small pieces of solid butter remains in the flour, keeping the butter separate from the dry ingredients when baked – and this is what creates the flaky texture.
+The reason for “cutting in” the solid butter into the flour is to create a flaky texture, which is developed as small chunks of butter remains in the flour, keeping the butter separate from the dry ingredients when baked – and this is what creates the flaky texture.

 In this case, we’re making a gluten-free and dairy-free pie crust, so I’m using chilled coconut oil instead of butter (you could also use chilled palm shortening).
 It’s highly important that the oil or shortening or butter you are using is chilled and hard, so that you can cut into it without it melting.